powsybl/powsybl-open-loadflow/docs/loadflow/loadflow.md

 If some mismatch still remains, it is distributed equally over all the areas.

 ### Areas validation
-There are some cases where areas are considered invalid and will not be considered for the area interchange control :
+There are some cases where areas are considered invalid and will not be considered for the area interchange control:
 - Areas without interchange target
 - Areas without boundaries
 - Areas that have boundaries in multiple synchronous/connected components.
 If all the boundaries are in the same component but some buses are in different components, only the part in the component of the boundaries will be considered.